sodafoundation/documentation/content/guides/user-guides/csi/ceph csi/_index.md

 ## Clean up steps

-Clean up example nginx application and opensds CSI pods by the following commands:
+Clean up example nginx application and SODA CSI pods by the following commands:

 * For csi block plugin: